Hegg Hoffet Regulations

 6. Payment of Grants and Accounts

 6.2.
-The GWI Finance Officer shall provide an annual report of the Fund to the Convener of the Committee and shall make financial information, such as copies of bank statements, available to the Committee as needed.
+The GWI Executive Officer shall provide an annual report of the Fund to the Convener of the Committee and shall make financial information, such as copies of bank statements, available to the Committee as needed.

 Subject to the provisions of the GWI Constitution and By-laws, amendments to these regulations may be proposed by the Hegg Hoffet Committee or the Board of Officers and must be approved by the Board of Officers after consultation with the Committee.